lantrix/tomcat8/README.md

   my hope that this enables more developers.
 Please do not use this code for production.
 The tomcat user should not be set in the /attributes/default.rb file, and instead should be installed in an encrypted databag.
-Also, please change he default tomcat password.
+Also, please change the default tomcat password.

 # Requirements